COOKIE POLICY

 Analytical

-Stores and combines user views of a site page into a single session record.
+Stores and combines the user’s views of a page on the site into a single session record.

 (cookiebot)